YOU HAVE A RIGHT TO BE TREATED FAIRLY AND PAID

 For your earned wages, overtime, commissions, and unfair termination

 The following is a list of some general examples of issues that arise in employment law in which Feener & Wehrli, LLC may be able to help assist you.

 1. Has your employer attempted to classify you as an “Independent Contractor”?

 What constitutes an employee is often based on whether you have performed the same type of work as the employer’s business and have performed this work solely for the employer.
 If you meet this criteria, you may be considered an employee and will be owed unpaid wages by the employer for your work and services.

 Under Massachusetts law, there is a presumption that you are an employee.
 An employee’s rights in terms of treatment and payment are considered greater when the employee is characterized as an “employee” versus an “independent contractor.”
 If an employer tries to improperly categorize you as an “independent contractor” in order to lessen the standard of treatment and wages owed, the employer may be subject to penalties.

-Please call Attorney Feener for a free consultation concerning you wage collection case and your employee status.
+Please call Feener & Wehrli, LLC for a free consultation concerning you wage collection case and your employee status.